bbhunter/attack-tools/README.md

     * bypass Content Security Policy
       * Look at CSP domains, use those as attack vector
       * eg: `<script src="mixpanel.com?callback=alert(1)">`
+* Initial Assessment
+  1. Visit the search, registration, contact, password reset, and comment forms and hit them with your polyglot strings
+  2. Scan those specific functions with Burp’s built-in scanner
+  3. Check your cookie, log out, check cookie, log in, check cookie.
+Submit old cookie, see if access.
+  4. Perform user enumeration checks on login, registration, and password reset.
+  5. Do a reset and see if; the password comes plaintext, uses a URL based token, is predictable, can be used multiple times, or logs you in automatically
+  6. Find numeric account identifiers anywhere in URLs and rotate them for context change
+  7. Find the security-sensitive function(s) or files and see if vulnerable to non-auth browsing (idors), lower-auth browsing, CSRF, CSRF protection bypass, and see if they can be done over HTTP.
+  8. Directory brute for top short list on SecLists
+  9. Check upload functions for alternate file types that can execute code (xss or php/etc/etc)

 # Attacking Services: